 The entire process may last anywhere from eighteen to thirty months.

-Correct Your Jaw for a Better Bite
+Correct Your Jaw and Smile!

 This surgery is commonly performed to realign your jaws and teeth.
 It will not only correct your jaw for eating and performing other daily functions, but it can also drastically change your appearance and improve your smile.